Online Read Aloud Library!

 A few months ago, I was introduced to One More Story, an online library of children's literature.
-Without over the top animation or lots bells and whistles, One More Story makes reading fun and exciting for kids.
+Without over-the-top animation or lots of bells and whistles, One More Story makes reading fun and exciting for kids.
 Through a simple point and click process, teachers, students, and parents can choose a book, admire the illustrations, and listen to the narration of the story as the book is read aloud.

 The One More Story Library consists of 60 high quality children's books — even some Caldecott Medal winners.
 The complete list of books is pretty impressive.
 With so many students reading at different levels across grades, I look forward to seeing more books added to the shelves over time.

 Take a Look . . .
 And Listen!

 The site is beautifully organized and easy to use.
 Click on the colored tabs and pick a book.
 As the narrator reads, words are individually highlighted in the text box at the bottom of the screen.
 Each story is professionally narrated and original music has been written for each book.
 Take a look at the first three pages of Owl Babies as I access the library from my laptop in the video below.
 Listen carefully and you'll hear the sweet hoots of the baby owls.
 How great is this for our English language learners who are struggling to build background in order to make sense of the stories they read?!

 I Can Read It

 This mode makes it possible for a child to read a book at their own pace without narration.
 If students get stuck on a tricky word, they can click on that word and hear it spoken by the narrator.
 See this in action as I demonstrate how this works with, I Love You, Blue Kangaroo.
 (Please note: You may notice that there is punctuation missing from the sentence on page 2.
 I've contacted the good people at One More Story, and they are working on putting a period at the end of that sentence!!)